flojoy-ai/studio/docs/src/content/docs/cloud/deploy-to-aws.md

 :::note
 If you see "502 Bad Gateway", that means cloud app is still in build.
 Allow few minutes to start the app.
 :::

+Having issues with deployment?
+Join our [Discord Community](https://discord.gg/7HEBr7yG8c) and we will help you out!